deniselashlley/gatsby-netlify-cms/src/pages/home/index.md

       subHeading: follow me on
   services:
     body: >-
-      **Group Yoga** – Public classes are listed in the schedule section.
-It is also possible to book private group classes.

-      **Private Yoga** – I offer private 1-2- sessions at your home or at my home studio.

-      **Workplace** – I deliver classes for organisations and their employees which can be on a regular basis or as a one off workshop or event.

-      **Workshops and events** - I run workshops at studios and events at different venues.
-Check out the schedule section for upcoming workshops and events or follow me on Instagram.

       **Outreach** – I am passionate about all people having access the benefits of a Yoga practice.
 I offer a reduced rate or FOC regular class to one charitable organisation for their service users.
 [Contact me to find out more](mailto:jess@thelighttreeyoga.co.uk)
+    serviceList:
+      - description: >-
+          Public classes are listed in the schedule section.
+It is also possible to book private group classes.
+        title: Group Yoga
+      - description: ' I offer private 1-2- sessions at your home or at my home studio.'
+        title: Private Yoga
+      - description: >-
+          I deliver classes for organisations and their employees which can be on a regular basis or as a one off workshop or event.
+        title: Workplace
+      - description: >-
+          I run workshops at studios and events at different venues.
+Check out the schedule section for upcoming workshops and events or follow me on Instagram.
+        title: Workshops and events
+      - description: ' I am passionate about all people having access the benefits of a Yoga practice.
+I offer a reduced rate or FOC regular class to one charitable organisation for their service users. '
+        title: Outreach
+    subHeading: What I offer
     title: Services
-    subHeading: What I offer
   subscribe:
     body: >-
       **SOULSHALL MATA - **[subscribe to mixcloud](/)